arnabd64/Graduate-Admission-Prediction/README.md

 ### Method 2: Using Google Colab or Kaggle

-Create a cell, and add the following command:
+At the beginning of the notebook, add the following command in a new cell and execute it:
 ```jupyter
 !pip install scikit-learn seaborn
 ```